Faculty Highlights: Spring 2024

 Dean of Faculty and the Rita and Joseph Solomon Professor of Wills, Trusts, and Estates William P. LaPiana authored “The Future of Wills in New York” in the New York Law Journal.

 Professor Richard D. Marsico authored “A New Hope: Perez v.
-Sturgis Public Schools Opens the Courthouse Doors to Children with Disabilities” in the Belmont Law Review.
+Sturgis Public Schools Opens the Courthouse Doors to Children with Disabilities” in the Belmont Law Review and "The Intersection of Special Education and Family Law: Thoughts for Family Law Attorneys in Divorce and Custody Cases" in Family Law Quarterly.

 Professor of Law from Practice Michael Pastor authored “How Artificial Intelligence Can Be Properly Used by In-House Counsel” in the New York Law Journal.